Boryslav: Poland

-After the Great War the area became part of the new West Ukrainian People's Republic.
-After the Polish-Ukrainian War of November 1918 – July 1919 the area became part of the newly reborn Poland.
+After the Great War the area became part of the new West Ukrainian People's Republic, but following the Polish-Ukrainian War of November 1918 – July 1919 Boryslav was incorporated tnto the restored Poland.
 In 1920 the mining school was significantly expanded and was renamed to Carpathian Geological Station, a de facto oil mining university.
 As the capital of the Zagłębie Borysławskie (Borysław Oil Basin), the town of Borysław was the centre of then Polish oil and ozokerite extraction industries and one of the most important industrial zones of Poland.
 Because of that, on 26 July 1933 the town was granted a city charter.
 Together with the nearby settlement of Tustanowice (Tustanovychi, now part of Boryslav), Boryslaw produced in 1925 about 80% of Polish oil (812,000 tons).
 Boryslav was then commonly called the "Polish Baku".
 In the period 1929–1936, oil extraction shrank from 511,000 to 319,000 tonnes of oil annually.

 World War II

-In 1939, it was allocated to the Ukrainian SSR after the Soviet invasion of Poland, the town was annexed by the Soviet Union under the terms of the Molotov–Ribbentrop Pact.
-It was renamed Boryslav.
+In 1939, after the Soviet invasion of Poland, the town was annexed by the Soviet Union under the terms of the Molotov–Ribbentrop Pact.
+Allocated to the Ukrainian SSR, it became officially known as Boryslav.
 In 1941, the city fell under German control upon the advances of the German army to the east at the start of Soviet–German hostilities.

 Jewish casualties

-About 13,000 Jewish residents lived in Boryslav at the beginning of the war.
+About 12,500 Jewish residents lived in Boryslav at the beginning of the war.
 On the day following the Germans' arrival, local Ukrainians launched a pogrom, participated in by some German soldiers, that murdered approximately 350 Jews and wounded and robbed many more.
 The first official anti-Jewish actions began at the end of November 1941, when around 1,500 Jews, the majority of whom were deemed weak and unable to work, were shot by the Ukrainian militia and German security police in the forest near the town of Truskavets.
 During the winter of 1941–1942, many Jews died of hunger and disease, including typhus.
 In May 1942, an official ghetto was established; some Jews from neighboring towns were brought there to live.
 At the beginning of August 1942, Jews, including those from neighboring villages, like Pidbuzh and Skhidnytsya, were rounded up by the German police, Ukrainian Auxiliary Police, and Jewish police.
-Some were shot on the spot, about 400 were sent to the Janowska labor camp near Lwów, and 5000 were sent to Belzec where they were immediately gassed.
+Some were shot on the spot, about 400 were sent to the Janowska concentration camp near Lwów, and 5000 were sent to Belzec where they were immediately gassed.

 Two separate ghettos were created in Boryslav, including one for workers in the oil industry.
-In October 1942, the German and local Ukrainians and Poles, led by German soldiers, rounded up more than 1000 Jews and sent them to Belzec to be murdered.
+In October 1942, the Germans and local Ukrainians and Poles, led by German soldiers, rounded up more than 1000 Jews and sent them to Belzec to be murdered.
 In another action in November, about 1500 Jews were rounded up, held for three weeks under depraved conditions in a local cinema, and then sent to Belzec.